elizabethhannan/acf-rgba-color-picker/README.md

-# ACF Field Type Template
+# ACF RGBA Color Picker

 Welcome to the Advanced Custom Fields field type template repository.
 Here you will find a starter-kit for creating a new ACF field type.
 This start-kit will work as a normal WP plugin.